 It uses IEEE Std 802.1X-2020 to authenticate if IEEE 802.1X authentication is not performed before association, as described in 12.6.8 (RSNA establishment in an infrastructure BSS) and 12.6.9 (RSNA authentication in an IBSS), FT protocol to authenticate as described in 13.5 (FT protocol) or uses FILS authentication to authenticate as described in 12.11 (Authentication for FILS).

-If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization.
+If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME installs(#2334) the PGTK into the MAC for frame anonymization.

-If the AP is affiliated with a BPE AP MLD, the SME programs the identity key if the key is not already programmed into the MAC to identify the AP MLDs with that configured identity key from its Privacy Beacon frames.
+If the AP is affiliated with a BPE AP MLD, the SME installs(#2334) the identity key if the key is not already installed in(#2334) the MAC to identify the AP MLDs with that configured identity key from its Privacy Beacon frames.

 If an RSNA is based on a PSK or password in an infrastructure BSS, an SME establishes an RSNA as follows:

-If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization.
+If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME installs(#2334) the PGTK into the MAC for frame anonymization.

-If the AP is affiliated with a BPE AP MLD, the SME programs the identity key if the key is not already programmed into the MAC for identifying the AP MLDs with that configured identity key from its Privacy Beacon frames.
+If the AP is affiliated with a BPE AP MLD, the SME installs(#2334)the identity key if the key is not already installed in(#2334) the MAC for identifying the AP MLDs with that configured identity key from its Privacy Beacon frames.

 If an RSNA allows for confidentiality only (no authentication) in an infrastructure BSS, an SME establishes an RSNA as follows:

-If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME programs the PGTK into the MAC for frame anonymization.
+If EPP epoch operation is supported by both the AP MLD and the non-AP MLD, the SME installs(#2334) the PGTK into the MAC for frame anonymization.

-If the AP is affiliated with a BPE AP MLD, the SME programs the identity key into the MAC for identifying the AP MLD from its Privacy Beacon frames.
+If the AP is affiliated with a BPE AP MLD, the SME installs(#2334) the identity key into the MAC for identifying the AP MLD from its Privacy Beacon frames.

 If an RSNA uses PASN authentication, an RSNA capable the STA establishes an RSNA as described in 12.13 (Preassociation security negotiation(11az)).